mogest/prawn-svg/README.md

 ## Not supported

-prawn-svg does NOT support external references, measurements in en or em, sub-viewports, gradients/patterns or markers.
+prawn-svg does not support external references, measurements in <tt>en<tt> or <tt>em</tt>, sub-viewports, gradients/patterns or markers.

 ## Configuration